nitish20899/nitish20899/README.md

 # Hi there 👋
 ## Welcome to my GitHub Profile
 Certified TensorFlow Developer by google and Business Intelligence developer with 2 years of expertise in processing ML pipelines, Deep Learning, Natural Language Processing, Computer vision, and advanced ELT process.
+I also hold Master's in Data science with distinction

-I am graduate Student in Computer Science at Bishop's University and a Data Science enthusiast.
-I love learning various concepts and skills in Data Science.A feeling you get by understanding different algorithms and implementing them in the real world is so satisfying and that's what I do.
+  I love learning various concepts and skills in Data Science.
+A feeling you get by understanding different algorithms and implementing them in the real world is so satisfying and that's what I do.
 I am good at ML , Data Analysis and various Deep Learning models and every day I thrive to explore different algorithms and think of how to use them in the real world.

 I make some free time to write blogs about advanced algorithms and other data science related topics.
 Recently I wrote a blog on understanding and implementing Generative Adversarial Networks.
 You can check my medium account [here](https://nitishkumarpilla.medium.com/)